Alex313031/thorium/CODE_OF_CONDUCT.md

 # Thorium Code of Conduct

-Thorium and the Chromium team are committed to preserving and fostering a diverse, welcoming community.
+The Thorium Authors and the Chromium team are committed to preserving and fostering a diverse, welcoming community.
 Below is our community code of conduct, which applies to our repos, blog content, and any other Chromium-supported communication group or Thorium discussion board, as well as any private communication initiated in the context of these